ZLJ2HAO/Implementation-of-Pilotnet/fornewdataset/README.md

 # For new dataset
-For this new dataset I try the new dataset storage format which is **hdf5**.
+For this new dataset I implement Pilotnet with a new dataset which is captured from a center camera on a driving car.
 # Prerequisite(s)
 * [Caffe](http://caffe.berkeleyvision.org/)
 * Python2.7